KevinNatera/ios-structs-classes-lab/README.md

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+'joeAccount.balance' will have a value of '50.0' and 'joeOtherAccount.balance' will have a value of '100.0', because they are value type objects and don't affect each other despite 'joeOtherAccount' being assigned the value of 'joeAccount'.

 ## Question 6